Computable randomness and betting for computable probability spaces: Computable randomness and isomorphisms

-Kurtz and Schnorr randomness follow similarly, namely the inverse image of a test is still a test. \end{proof} (Bienvenu and Porter have pointed out to me the following partial converse to Proposition~\ref{prop:morphisms_preserve}, which was first proved by Shen---see \cite{BienvenuSubmitted}.
-If $T\colon(\mathcal{X},\mu)\rightarrow(\mathcal{Y},\nu)$ is a morphism and $y$ is Martin-Löf random for $(\mathcal{Y},\nu)$, then there is some $x$ that is Martin-Löf random for $(\mathcal{X},\mu)$ such that $T(x)=y$.)
+The proofs for Kurtz and Schnorr randomness follow similarly.
+The inverse image of a null $\Sigma_{2}^{0}$ set is still a null $\Sigma_{2}^{0}$ set, and the inverse image of a Schnorr test is still a Schnorr test. \end{proof} (Bienvenu and Porter have pointed out to me the following partial converse to Proposition~\ref{prop:morphisms_preserve}, which was first proved by Shen---see \cite{BienvenuSubmitted}.
+If $T\colon(\mathcal{X},\mu)\rightarrow(\mathcal{Y},\nu)$ is a morphism and $y$ is Martin-Löf random with respect to $(\mathcal{Y},\nu)$, then there is some $x$ that is Martin-Löf random with respect to $(\mathcal{X},\mu)$ such that $T(x)=y$.)

 In Corollary~\ref{cor:comp-rand-morphisms}, we will see that computable randomness is not preserved by morphisms.
-However, just looking at the previous proof gives a clue.
+However, just looking at the previous proof gives a clue as to why.
 There is another criterion to the tests for computable randomness besides complexity and measure, namely the cell decompositions of the space.
-The ``inverse image'' of cell decomposition may not be a cell decomposition.
+The ``inverse image'' of a cell decomposition may not be a cell decomposition.